Heatblur-Simulations/f-4e-manual/src/dcs/tape_player.md

 With the music tape loaded, songs can be played by setting the mode switch to RECORD.
-The RECORDER ON lamp next to the pilots left knee indicates the status and rotating it will adjust the volume.
+The RECORDER ON lamp next to the pilots left knee indicates the status and rotating it will adjust the volume for the pilot.
+The WSOs volume can be adjusted by rotating the KY-28 P-Light dimmable lamp.

 The AVTR shows the soundtrack currently playing on its display for Elapsed Time, e.g. `M01` for the first track.
 Tracks can be skipped by using either the